 - Include a clear call to action in posts to encourage engagement.

 - Regularly research and experiment with hashtags.
-Going too broad or too narrow may not be benefiting your ability to be found by the right people.
+Going too broad or too narrow may not benefit your ability to be found by the right people.

 To the point

 Given the shrinking attention spans of people online, your presence in the digital landscape must be clear, informative, and entertaining.
-If you are tight on resources, remember quality over quantity is a good strategy.
+Remember that quality over quantity is a good strategy if you are tight on resources.

 As you create content about your artists, exhibitions, and the gallery, look beyond a simply informative message.
 Art is most often an emotional purchase.
 Try to develop a sense of aspiration and paint a picture of the lifestyle your ideal buyer is trying to cultivate.
 Help them see how rewarding it is to live with the art you’re promoting and support your gallery artists in the process.